 What is a Forex Card?

-It works just like your debit or credit card.
+A Forex Card works just like a debit or credit card.
 You can use it to withdraw money from ATMs, swipe for payments, or book hotels and tickets in another country.
 It eliminates the need for currency exchange and reduces the risk of carrying cash.

 Types of Forex Cards